crashappsec/chalk/src/docs/guide-user-guide.md

 build wrapping.

-Currently, build wrapping is only supported for building docker containers with `docker build`, although we are currently working on other options.
+Currently, build wrapping is only supported for building docker containers with `docker build`, although we are working on other options.
 The deployment could take various forms, all of which will work out of the box: